bartlomiejmastalirz/LibraryInterface/README.md

 To open the program, download the LibraryMain folder with all of its contents.

+The credentials for logging in to a test account for admin panel are:
+login: login
+password: password

 NAVIGATING THE PROGRAM

 When you open the program you will be greeted by a login screen.
 Just input your login and password!